cloudquery/cloudquery/website/pages/docs/reference/cli/cloudquery_migrate.md

 ---
 ## cloudquery migrate

-Run migration for source and destination plugins specified in configuration
+Update schema of your destinations based on the latest changes in sources from your configuration

 ### Synopsis

-Run migration for source and destination plugins specified in configuration
+Update schema of your destinations based on the latest changes in sources from your configuration

 ```
 cloudquery migrate [files or directories] [flags]